appscode/blog/content/post/kubedb-v2024.03.16/index.md

 **Secret**: holds a restic password which will be used to encrypt the backup snapshots.

 **BackupConfiguration**: specifies the task to use to backup the database

+## MongoDB
+Improvements: We have added a sidecar container for mode-detection on each of the shard pods in MongoDB.
+The `replication-mode-detector` container will update `kubedb.com/role` label for shard pods.
+It can only have two values: `primary` & `standby`.
+This helps some external-applications to communicate with a specific-type of mongo pod if necessary.

 ## What Next?